 The art of And Yet It Moves is a simple 'paper collage' style.
 The game creators explain that all of the in-game graphics, whether they be a boulder or a monkey, were ripped out of a movie or photo and then rendered in scraps of paper.
 They used this effect for all background and foreground images as well, which gives the game its "cut-out" look.

 Their reasoning behind this method was that since none of them were specialized visual design artists, they needed a simple but effective style for the player to look at while trying to solve the puzzles.

 The sounds in the game, such as a gorilla eating a banana, were all done vocally and recorded by the sound designer.

 And Yet It Moves is a download-only game, initially released for the PC through many major digital distributors, including Steam, Impulse, Direct2Drive, and GamersGate.
 It is also available for Macintosh and Linux, and was released on WiiWare on August 23, 2010 at a price of 1000 Wii Points.

 - Operating System: Microsoft® Windows® XP / Vista

 - Processor: Dual Core 1.6 Ghz or higher, Single Core 2.0 Ghz or higher

-- Memory: XP: 512 MB RAM, Vista: 1 GB RAM; (you might need more RAM if you have an integrated graphics card)
+- Memory: XP: 512 MB RAM, Vista: 1 GB RAM; (more RAM might be need for an integrated graphics card)